 What makes it so complex?

-Visual content is not a more effective but also more complex tool in destination marketing.
-Videography is time-consuming and requires experience and skills.
-Editing photos as a hobby and putting them on Facebook might be one thing, cutting 3 hours of video content into a two-minute promotional clip a completely different story.
+Visual content is not only a more effective but also a more complex tool of destination marketing.
+Videography especially is time-consuming and requires filming experience and editing skills.
+Using photoshop for images as a hobby and uploading them on Facebook is one thing.
+Cutting 3 hours of video content into a two-minute promotional clip a completely different story.

 We hope you liked this article and would love to hear your thoughts and questions regarding this topic!

 Would you like to learn more about destination marketing or Snell Media?
 Please subscribe or follow us on Social Media!